You are viewing a story from harrypotterfanfiction.com

 “Yup,” I say flatly.

-Wood massages the corners of his bloodshot eyes.
-No doubt he is incredibly hungover right now.
-“I’m sorry,” he says, and he sounds like he really means it.
+He massages the corners of his bloodshot eyes.
+No doubt he is in a lot of pain.
+“Oh, God.
+I’m so sorry,” he actually sounds like he means it.
 I notice that he’s still in the same clothes from the night before.
 He looks so pathetic, with his hair tousled and his black eye, that I almost want to forgive him.

 Then he says, “I didn’t mean to leave, I just figured, well, you were asleep, and didn’t want to have an awkward morning.
 Bit ironic now, isn’t it?”